threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

             *   ```
                 yes
                 ```
-* You now have an SSH connection with the Planetary Network
+* You now have an SSH connection on MAC with the Planetary Network

 ***